sabbey37/docs-cloud-cache/README.md

 The staging docs are on PWS using https://docs-pcf-staging.cfapps.io/.

-Staging docs for the v1.3 release are coming soon on https://docs-pcf-staging.cfapps.io/p-cloud-cache/1-3/index.html.
+Staging docs for the v1.3 release are on https://docs-pcf-staging.cfapps.io/p-cloud-cache/1-3/index.html .
+Ask in the pcf-docs Slack channel if you need access.

 ## Developing docs locally